-If City-Wohnen carries out the handover, the lessee and City-Wohnen sign on site.
-City-Wohnen sends the document and photos digitally to both rental parties by e-mail.
+If City-Wohnen carries out the handover, City-Wohnen sends the document and photos digitally to both rental parties by e-mail.

 Inventory list check

 Checking an inventory list is not part of the standard service.
-On request, we can check a simple, reduced inventory list for apartments with the KOMFORT service package.
+On request, we can check a simple, reduced inventory list for apartments with the kommood (resp.
+KOMFORT) service package.
 We must receive this list approximately 10 days before the apartment is handed over so that we can allow extra time for the inspection.

-Important information about the apartment belongs in the handout
+Important information about the apartment belongs in the Welcome Letter

-As soon as City-Wohnen has successfully brokered an apartment, we send all lessors our handout form by e-mail.
+As soon as City-Wohnen has successfully brokered an apartment, we send all lessors with the plietsch or kommood service package (resp.
+BASIC or KOMFORT) our Welcome Letter form by e-mail.
 The handout form is for recording all the necessary information concerning an apartment.
 This helps lessees settle into the apartment quickly.